 If you’ve lost feeling in your feet, you’ll need to take special care of them.
 Check your feet each day.
 Wear shoes that fit well.

-To read more about this topic, from this and related documents, please see the Centers for Disease Control and Prevention.
 You might also want to see the related HealthyNJ pages on: Diabetes, Diabetes and Fitness, Diabetes and Nutrition, Diabetes and Pregnancy, Diabetic Eye Problems, Diabetic Foot Problems, Diabetic Kidney Problems, Diabetic Retinopathy, Insulin Resistance, Metabolic Syndrome and Pre-Diabetes.